Community Events Guidebook

 - No more than three colors shall be included on off-site signs(s), including black and white.

 - Prohibited sign locations include: any public right of way; any location where the view of approaching and intersecting traffic would be obstructed; any private property sites without prior written authorization granted by the property owner; any site along the State Route 161 median strip.

 The event organizer is responsible for providing adequate restroom capacity including restrooms for people with disabilities.
-These may include portable restrooms when permanent facilities are not available or deemed not adequate by the Community Event Committee.
+These may include portable restrooms when permanent facilities are not available or deemed not adequate by the Permitted Events Committee.
 The City must approve locations of any temporary restrooms.

 The following formula will be used as a guide only in determining the facilities need for an event; the committee will make final decisions based on each specific event.
 Events with alcohol will require at least 15% more restrooms:

 Events are responsible for maintaining the venue in a clean and orderly condition both during and after the event.
 Events are required to remove all trash from City property and may be required to rent a dumpster.
 The City must approve locations of any rental dumpsters.
 The cost of any litter clean up beyond normal daily routine will be charged to the event.